 Most people who die from dehydration is due to their local environment, people stranded in the desert need a lot more water to function than people in a more tropical climate.
 People living in the desert have adapted to the desert environment and they could survive longer without water than your average person, mostly as these people do know how and where to find water even in the middle of the desert.

 You might think that people in a colder environment are fairly safe against dying of dehydration as there is plenty of snow around.
 This is true to some extent, although eating snow with a weakened body could prove deadly.
 This is why most survivalists melt the snow before consuming it, otherwise, the snow due to its lower temperature could damage your organs and in some cases, it will even dehydrate you even further.
-If you read my article What is the best prevention for frostbite? ( Illustrated ), you will find that dehydration is closely linked to frostbite.
+If you read my article Does eating snow dehydrate you? ( How and Why? ), you will find that eating snow will actually dehydrate you.

 In some extreme dehydration cases, it has been shown that the brain will only partially function, mainly the primitive brain will function properly which aids in breathing and dictates the fight or flight response.
 Some people have managed to be rescued while being almost unconscious and just kept on walking until they eventually have been spotted by somebody.
 Dehydration is very serious as even if it doesn’t kill you it could lead up to irreversible organ damage and failure.

 One of the tell-tale signs that you are dehydrated is thirst, depending on the severity of dehydration this could also come with a dry mouth and no saliva.
 If you are at a point when you are not only thirsty but your mouth is also dry then you need to find water asap.
 From this point, onwards depending on the ambient temperature things could go from bad to worse in a matter of hours.
 Once you cross the tipping point you will no longer have any energy to search for water and in some cases even to absorb it if you find some.